30 LESS TOURISTY CHURCHES

 Église Saint-Gervais-Saint-Protais

-This church, dating back to the 15th century, has undergone several renovations over the centuries, incorporating a Baroque style.
+This church, dating back to the 16th century is a blend of Gothic and Classical styles.
 It’s notable for its stunning architecture, including a remarkable façade and a richly decorated interior featuring beautiful chapels and artworks.

 🏞️ Google Images Overview – Exterior